denvercude/Ai-E-Reader/backend/README.md

     - Block Public Access: leave ON.
     - Default settings are fine otherwise.
 4. Hit Create bucket.
+    - (Recommended) Create a lifecycle rule to auto-expire objects under the `uploads/ocr/` prefix after N days to keep storage usage in check.

 ##### 2. Create an IAM user for your app